-In addition to the paved surface of the roadway, design of sidewalk/sidepaths, alleys, and parking locations helps to determine the walkability and bikeability of a village.
+Public/Private Streets - Existing pavement widths should not be expanded (except to provide onstreet parking and in-road bikeways), ensuring that crossing distances are minimized for pedestrians and that drivers do not speed.
 Sidewalks and sidepaths promote walkability and bikeability in a community, which can lead to increased social interaction, improved health, and enhanced neighborhood safety.
 If cars are given priority, the vibrancy of a community may be lost.

-1. Public/Private Streets - The size of existing public rights-of-way should not be expanded, ensuring that crossing distances are minimized for pedestrians and that drivers do not speed.
-New rights-ofway for new streets need to be designed so that they are pedestrian friendly and are sized appropriately to provide all the necessary street elements.
+- Public/Private Streets The size of existing public - rights-of-way should not be expanded, ensuring that crossing distances are minimized for pedestrians and that drivers do not speed.
+New rights-of-way for new streets need to be designed so that they are pedestrian friendly and are sized appropriately to provide all the necessary street elements.

 - a.
 Existing rights-of-way need to be enhanced with grass panels or tree pits contiguous to the roadway that separate the sidewalk/sidepath from the travel lanes.
 The grass panel or tree pit should be at least eight feet wide to accommodate stormwater and shade trees. - b.
 On all streets without existing overhead obstructions, shade trees should be planted approximately every 35 to 40 feet on center to promote walkability and bikeability and to limit the heat-island effect. - c.
 All new streets should be two-way with ample on-street parking. - d.
 Consider special paving materials at critical locations, such as crosswalks, intersections, and areas with mixeduse development, to emphasize the unique sense of place of the location. - 2.
 Alleys On sites with smaller lots, alleys help maintain the streetscape fabric of the community by separating cars from pedestrians and bicyclists.
 Alleys provide vehicular and parking access to the rear of properties, service access, and easy deliveries while enhancing streetscapes in front of properties with no curb cuts or driveways.
 Alleys are smaller in width than streets.
 Any parking not in garages, driveways, or parking pads off alleys should be accommodated on-street, unless excess space in the alley allows for a small separate parking area with shade trees. - a.
 Alleys are used for service purposes, such as access to garages and parking pads and for trash pickup.
+Alleys
-Alleys do not need to be oversized or compete with streets.

-- which are a primary organizing element in neighborhoods.
+\geq do not need to be oversized or compete with streets, which are a primary organizing element in neighborhoods.
 Alleys should only be wide enough to be safe for service vehicles.
-Additional residential parking should occur on streets in the form of parallel parking. - b.
+Additional residential parking should occur on streets in the form of parallel parking.

+- b.
 When an alley does not go through to a street, landscaping and/or a low screen wall should be used to conceal the alley.
 The screen wall should be of a material that complements the adjacent buildings. - c.
 When an alley goes through to the street and the spacing between buildings is greater than 30 feet, landscaping and/or a screen wall should be used to narrow the alley opening.